per3grin0-y/ayame/README.md

 than wander and wonder among the remains.

 After an untold amount of time had passed, quite unexpectedly, a stranger found their way into her dimension.
-The stranger arrived carrying a record and asking whether she wanted to follow them.
+The stranger arrived carrying a book and asking whether she wanted to follow them.

 How they managed to find her is a question she has no answer to.
 Alas,